Making Tribal History at the Pinoleville Pomo Nation

 Now with kids of their own, Nathan’s generation has been teaching and incorporating these practices into the tribe’s programs.
 In one interview, Cassandra Steele, Julian “Mijo” Jose Maldonado, and Erica Carlson talked with siblings Julia Maldonado, 7, and Julian Maldonado Jr., 6, about the meaning of teaching children their traditional dances and songs, the practice of which was illegal just two generations ago.
 The interviews were the first oral histories recorded of this generation of the Pinoleville Pomo tribe, making them a significant piece of tribal history and a precious archive for future generations of Pinoleville Pomo tribal members.

-2 Responses to “Making Tribal History at the Pinoleville Pomo Nation”
+One Response to “Making Tribal History at the Pinoleville Pomo Nation”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.